In this post, we tell you how Patpong became the first red-light district in Bangkok.

-How did Patpong Start?
+How Did The Patpong Red-Light District Start?

-In the late ’60s, with the influx of multinational companies and military personnel from the United States and other countries, the soi quickly burst into life.
+In the late ’60s, with the influx of multinational companies and military personnel from the United States and other countries, the Soi quickly burst into life.

-Restaurants, bars, clubs, and massage parlors quickly filled the shophouse units and then spilled into what is now known as “Patpong 2.”
+Restaurants, bars, clubs, and massage parlors quickly filled the shophouse units and then spilled into what is now known as “Patpong Soi 2.”

-GI’s from Vietnam were rumored to be responsible for this explosion of entertainment.
+GIs from Vietnam were rumored to be responsible for this explosion of entertainment.